-Group 2 and Group 3 power wheelchairs may improve overall health outcomes for some people with mobility limitations.
-According to the U.S. Centers for Medicare & Medicaid Services, Group 2 and Group 3 power wheelchairs are considered reasonable and medically necessary for specific populations when certain situations exist.
-Therefore, Group 2 or Group 3 power wheelchairs may be considered medically necessary when policy criteria are met.
-In all other situations, Group 2 or Group 3 power wheelchair use does not change management and does not improve health outcomes.
-Therefore, Group 2 and Group 3 power wheelchairs are not medically necessary when policy criteria are not met.
+Group 3 power wheelchairs may improve overall health outcomes for some people with mobility limitations.
+According to the U.S. Centers for Medicare & Medicaid Services, Group 3 power wheelchairs are considered reasonable and medically necessary for specific populations when certain situations exist.
+Therefore, Group 3 power wheelchairs may be considered medically necessary when policy criteria are met.
+In all other situations, Group 3 power wheelchair use does not change management and does not improve health outcomes.
+Therefore, Group 3 power wheelchairs are not medically necessary when policy criteria are not met.